Plovers - Dungeness and Romney Marsh Bird Tours and B&B

 Inevitably the English Channel itself, plus the coastal reserves of Dungeness and Rye Harbour will feature heavily in any itinerary.
 However, depending upon the time of year and weather conditions, a variety of local woods, gravel pits, farmland and inter-tidal zones will also be visited.

 From the moment you arrive you need not worry about a thing.
-The price is fully inclusive and includes, meals, accommodation, and escorted travel to all birdwatching sites.
+The price includes accommodation, breakfasts, lunches and escorted travel to all birdwatching sites.
+Please note we do not provide an evening meal as there is a pub/restaurant, The Pilot, nearby.
 A Plovers bird list is also provided to tally up your sightings.
 If travelling down by train, collection can be arranged from Ashford main line railway station on request.

-Birdwatching Breaks are provided over a three day period at £290 per person and are fully inclusive.
+Birdwatching Breaks are provided over a three day period at £275 per person.
 We also provide a four or five day Birdwatching Break, please contact for details.

 A typical itinerary would be: